How To Polish Travertine Floors? 6 Simple Steps

 How To Polish Travertine Floors

-The finish on your travertine tiles becomes worn-out and scratched from chairs, shoes, and pets over time.
+The finish on your travertine tiles becomes worn out and scratched from chairs, shoes, and pets over time.
 This leaves your tiles looking unsightly and dull.
-Polishing removes the scratches, stains, plus others and making it shiny.
+Polishing removes the scratches, and stains, plus others, and makes it shiny.
 The cleaning and polishing of the travertine floor are very simple, as discussed below in six steps.
 Fortunately, you can do it by yourself, but first, you need;

 Materials Needed